tupakkatapa/nixobolus/README.md

 - Jinja2:     `pip install jinja2`

 ## Usage
-To configure your netboot images, simply edit the example.yml file or create your own to define the settings for your deployment.
+To configure your bootable images, simply edit the example.yml file or create your own to define the settings for your deployment.
 Each machine is represented as a list item with key-value pairs for various settings.

 Settings declared in the "general" section apply to all hosts and will be overwritten by the values in host section if they are the same.
 Any settings not explicitly defined in the configuration file section will default to the values specified in the corresponding Jinja2 templates, which can be found under the templates_nix folder.